-See Exhibit D, Payment, Settlement, and Confirmation Requirements
+See Exhibit D, Payment, Settlement, and Confirmation Requirements Use Payment and Confirmation language.

 8. Service Name: COMMUNITY BEHAVIORAL AND SUBSTANCE USE DISORDER SERVICES

 (1) Community Behavioral and Substance Use Disorder Services (A&D 66 Services) are Services delivered to youth and adults with Substance Use Disorders or to youth and adults with co-occurring substance use and mental health disorders.
 These Services shall be provided to Individuals who are not eligible for the Oregon Health Plan (OHP) or who otherwise do not have a benefit that covers the A&D 66 Services described in this Service Description.